flwmxd/flwmxd.github.io/source/_posts/ECS.md

 Iterations will benefit quite a lot from this.
 First of all, the extent of the group tells us the exact number of entities to return.
 Even more, we know exactly what these entities are, because the sparse set of C has them at the top of its array, ordered the same of their components.
 This is already a huge boost in terms of performance.
 To get B, instead, we will have to pay the price of the **indirection**, fortunately very low due to the properties of the sparse sets.
 However, we don’t have to test anymore entities to know if they have B because we know that they have it, being them in the group.
 We can then go directly to the component and return it.

-#### Non-owning groups
+### Non-owning groups

-Image another case we have three groups: one for components A and B, one for components B and C and one for components A and C.
+Imagine another case we have three groups: one for components A and B, one for components B and C and one for components A and C.

 ![group-non-owning](/images/ecs/group-non-owning.png)